rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 ### Run OTU picking pipeline

 Now that we have adequately prepared the reads, we can now run OTU picking using QIIME.
+An Operational Taxonomic Unit (OTU) defines a taxonomic group based on sequence similarity among sampled organisms.
+QIIME software clusters sequence reads from microbial communities in order to classify its constituent micro-organisms into OTUs.
 QIIME requires FASTA files to be input in a specific format (specifically, sample names need to be at the beginning of each header line).
 We have provided the mapping file ("map.txt"), which links filenames to sample names and metadata.

 If you open up map.txt (e.g. with vim) you will notice that 2 columns are present without any data: "BarcodeSequence" and "LinkerPrimerSequence".
 We don't need to use these columns, so we have left them blank.